-Insights on Genital Application of Transdermal Estradiol Gel in Transfeminine People from Scrotal Appication of Testosterone in Men
+Insights on Genital Application of Transdermal Estradiol Gel in Transfeminine People from Scrotal Application of Testosterone in Men

 Transdermal testosterone gel/cream applied to scrotal skin is absorbed much better and results in approximately 5- to 8-fold higher testosterone levels than when applied to conventional skin sites.
 The same is likely also true for estradiol.